SkygearIO/guides/cloud-db/record-acl/android.md

 ```

 :::tips
 The default ACL in Skygear is public read.
-So if you didn't assign any ACL to Tak, he will be able to read the note.
+So if you didn't assign any ACL to `Tak`, he will be able to read the note.
 :::

 ## Record-based ACL By Role